– Management for Europe –

 Ms. Goerke’s recording of Vaughan Williams’ A Sea Symphony with Robert Spano and the Atlanta Symphony Orchestra won the 2003 Grammy Award for Best Classical Recording and Best Choral Performance.
 Her close association with Robert Shaw yielded several recordings including Brahms’ Liebeslieder Waltzes, Poulenc’s Stabat Mater, Szymanowski’s Stabat Mater, and the Grammy-nominated recording of Dvorak’s Stabat Mater.
 Other recordings include the title role in Iphigenie en Tauride for Telarc and Britten’s War Requiem, which won the 1999 Grammy Award for Best Choral Performance.

-This season, Ms. Goerke returns to the Metropolitan Opera for the new production of Lohengrin and to the Washington National Opera in Elektra, She appears in Die Walküre at the Detroit Opera.
+In the last season, Christine Goerke returned to the Metropolitan Opera for the new production of Lohengrin and to the Washington National Opera for Elektra, and she performed in Die Walküre at the Detroit Opera.

 Ms. Goerke is currently the Associate Artistic Director of the Detroit Opera and was the recipient of the 2001 Richard Tucker Award, the 2015 Musical American Vocalist of the Year Award, and the 2017 Opera News Award.